Lasting Brass Brewing’s Two Moons Double IPA

 Like the part about being a Native American for one.
 Or a doctor.
 Ok, ok, here’s the synopsis of this guy’s life.
 (Here’s the much, much, MUCH longer version, and from where all the factual info below is from, which is actually mostly from a 1933 New York Times article.)

 There are some facts about Chief Two Moon that we will probably never know.
-He was very real, and certain became a local legend, even if much of his life was nonsense.
+He was very real, and certainly became a local legend, even if much of his life was nonsense.
 Chief Two Moon was born Chico Colon Meridan but later changed his last name to Meridas.
 His father, Chico Meridan, was born in Mexico, as was his mother, Mary Tumoon, from whom he no doubt took the name Two Moon.
 Where Chief Two Moon was born, no one knows with certainty.
-According to Dorothy Cantor, education director of the Mattatuck Museum in Waterbury (CTMQ Visit), Chief Two Moon claimed he was born in Devil s Lake, South Dakota, but that is most likely malarkey.
+According to Dorothy Cantor, education director of the Mattatuck Museum in Waterbury (CTMQ Visit), Chief Two Moon claimed he was born in Devil s Lake, South Dakota, but that is very most likely malarkey.

 How he developed an interest in herbal medicine is also uncertain.
 It is believed that, as a young man, he sold herbs on the street comers of Philadelphia.
 Nevertheless, little, if anything, is known of him until 1914 when he married Helen Gertrude Nugent in Brooklyn, New York.

 Shortly after their marriage, Chief Two Moon and his wife moved to the Graf rooming house on Griggs Street in Waterbury, Connecticut.
 Here he began to make local history, selling his herbal medicines on the street and in parking lots as well as from his rooming house.
-When none of his patients died in the 1918 flu epidemic, his fame spread rapidly.
+When (supposedly) none of his patients died in the 1918 flu epidemic, his fame spread rapidly.
 Many of his patients were convinced that he had supernatural powers, enabling him to penetrate the minds of his patients and to know intuitively answers to questions before they were even asked.
 For example, a patient from Warren, Ohio, wrote, “His supernatural power of discerning ailments of the human body and prescribing relief places him at once in the front ranks of benefactors of his brother man.”
 He was also a sleight-of-hand artist and skillful in telling fortunes; these abilities drew crowds of people to him.

 So, he was a flim-flam artist and a charlatan of the highest order.